 a.
-City of San Francisco Planning Department Shadow Analysis Requirements
+San Francisco Shadow Analysis Procedures and Scope Requirements

 The City and County of San Francisco Planning Department requires shadow studies to be performed for all new buildings that include paremeters defined below.
 Projects which do not fit either of the requirements below are assumed not to create substantial Daylight Shading and do not require Shading studies.
 In the City and County of San Francisco, there are two circumstances which would trigger the need for a shadow analysis: